-United States law requires you to obtain written authorization before starting any type of compensated employment.
+United States law requires you to obtain written authorization before starting any type of employment.
+Even if the work will not be paid, you may be required to have authorization.
 Beginning work without authorization from your J-1 program Responsible Officer is a serious violation of your J-1 status.

 As a scholar with J-1 status, you may be eligible to work in the United States during your time at AU.
 REMEMBER: you need written permission from your J-1 program Responsible Officer, and you cannot start work before first obtaining this written authorization.